1. Number of Rods/Subletting:

-A maximum of two rods are allowed on the beat.
-At times when water heights are suitable and/or fish are plentiful the Head Boatman may at his sole discretion permit a third rod to fish.
-The decision as to whether to fish a third rod will be taken on a day to day basis and will not be as of right.
 If the named Tenant cannot personally take up his let or wishes only to fish part of the time then a replacement may be permitted, but only by prior arrangement with the Factor.
-Fishing may not be permanently assigned.
+Fishing may not be permanently assigned. .
 Fishing may not be sublet.

-During the months of July and August the services of a Boatman will not be offered.
+During July and early August the services of a Boatman may not be offered.
 Boats may only be used by prior arrangement with the Head Boatman and will not be available to Tenants as of right.

-In all matters connected with Health and Safety the Head Boatman's decision shall be final, in particular in regard to the use of boats and wading at times of high water.
+In all matters connected with Health & Safety the Head Boatman’s decision shall be final, in particular in regard to the use of boats and wading at times of high water.

 The owners of the Makerstoun Fishings fully support the recommendations of the Tweed Commissioners which have been put forward in an effort to preserve and enhance the Spring Salmon stocks.
 In consequence the Tenants are required to observe the following rules: